 Cycling holidays on the British Isles

 Cycling holidays on the British Isles!
 If there's one thing they're not, then it's boring!
-No matter if you're out by bike, by foot or bike & boat, get to know the British Isles just as you like!
+No matter if you're out by bike or bike & boat, get to know the British Isles just as you like!
 Cycling in the Scottish Borders, let the wind from the North Sea blow in your hair and discover here and there tales of the eventful history of lofty landscape.
-You'll see magnificent mountains and lakes shrouded in mystery all along the West Highland Way.
+You'll see magnificent mountains and lakes shrouded in mystery in the Scottish Highlands.
 On a bike & boat holiday on the Flying Dutchman, visit the Isle of Mull and one of the most fascinating waterways in Europe - the Caledonian Canal.
 Feeling dapper?
-Well you soon will on your cycle from London to the county of Suffolk.
+Well you soon will on your cycle tour in the county of Suffolk.
 Charming little villages, medieval towns and the wonderful North Sea coast invite you to slow down and enjoy!
-Conviviality is what you'll experience all along your trip through Wales.
-The Pembrokeshire coastal cycle path takes you into picturesque fishing villages and harbour towns.
 In the west of Ireland, Connemara beckons with wild countryside and simply magical impressions.
-If you're wanting more adventure, we can recommend a bike & boat holiday in Northern Ireland.
-Visit Belfast and experience the wild Inner Seas off the Coast of Scotland.

 On our cycling holidays on the British Isles, you'll find the dishes served at table very varied.
 Even though Scotland, England and Wales are all on the same island, the traditional dishes have all evolved differently over the last few hundreds of years.
 While in Scotland you'll find porridge, haggis and shortbread on the menu, the English look forward to lamb with mint sauce, Sunday Roast and Eton Mess.
 And the Welsh love their national vegetable - the leek and their Welsh Cakes.
 In Ireland, Irish Stew and Colcannon are the specialities here.
 Everywhere on the British Isles ale is the favourite type of beer.
 Top-fermented and unhopped.
 Another classic: whisky!
 Don't just drink it, visit a distillery and find out how it's made.